algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/assembly.md

 **Registers** are named `rax`, `rbx`, `rcx`, `rdx`, `rdi`, `rsi`, `rbp`, `rsp`, and `r8`-`r15` for a total of 16 of them.
 The "letter" ones are named like that for historical reasons: `rax` is "accumulator", `rcx` is "counter", `rdx` is "data" and so on, but, of course, they don't have to be used only for that.

 There are also 32-, 16-bit and 8-bit registers that have similar names (`rax` → `eax` → `ax` → `al`).
 They are not fully separate, but *aliased*: the first 32 bits of `rax` are `eax`, the first 16 bits of `eax` are `ax` and so on.
-This is made to save die space while maintaining compatibility, and it is also the reason why basic type casts in compiled programming languages are ususally free.
+This is made to save die space while maintaining compatibility, and it is also the reason why basic type casts in compiled programming languages are usually free.

 These are just the registers that you use directly in operations.
 There are also a few special ones that are needed for control flow, as well as a bunch of very wide registers used in vector extensions, but we'll get there in time.

 **Memory** addressing is done with `[]` operator, but it can do more than just reinterpret a value stored in a register as a memory location.
-Address operand takes up to 4 paramenters presented in the syntax:
+Address operand takes up to 4 parameters presented in the syntax:

 ```
 SIZE PTR [base + index * scale + displacement]